jeremyjh/dialyxir/README.md

 runs update it in place.
 From Dialyxir's point of view it is just a cache file; for CI caching see the [Continuous Integration](#continuous-integration) configs.

+Because there is no separate PLT build/check step, the classic PLT-management options — `--plt`, `--force-check`, and `--no-check` — have no effect in incremental mode and are ignored (Dialyxir prints a notice if you pass them).
+This is a constraint of Dialyzer itself: incremental analysis, building a PLT, and adding to a PLT are mutually exclusive modes, and the incremental PLT verifies its own freshness on every run.

 **Which applications get warnings**

 Incremental mode analyses your project *and* its dependencies together, so that the